-&lt;sup>1 A review of Office Accommodation in Norwich, Ramidus Consulting Limited, July 2020
+1 A review of Office Accommodation in Norwich, Ramidus Consulting Limited, July 2020

-- 7. We are still awaiting confirmation from the Secretary of State as to whether they will use their powers of intervention; however, officers at the National Planning Casework Unit have confirmed that their consideration does not stop our Article 4 Direction process so at this point in time we can still proceed with bringing it into force.
+- our Article 4 Direction process so at this point in time we can still proceed with bringing it into force.
 There is still however a risk that the Direction could fail. - 8.
-Notwithstanding this risk, it if felt that the council has a compelling case for introducing the Article 4 Direction and therefore it is felt that based on the current advice from the National Planning Casework Unit that there is no reason why the council cannot proceed with confirming the Direction.
-Therefore it is proposed that a report is taken to cabinet on 8 December 2021 recommending that the direction is confirmed and then brought into force on 29 July 2022.
-The direction cannot be brought into force any earlier than this due to the need to give 12 months' notice from the date of making the direction in order for the council to avoid compensation claims. - 9.
-If the Secretary of State does choose to use their power of intervention then work will have to cease on the introduction of the Article 4 Direction and the council will have to review whether there are any other options for proceeding (i.e. reviewing the geographical area).
-If this decision was received prior to the cabinet meeting in December then the item would need to be pulled from the agenda.
+Notwithstanding this risk, it is considered that the Council has a compelling case for introducing the Article 4 Direction and based on the current advice from the National Planning Casework Unit that there is no reason why the Council cannot proceed with confirming the Direction.
+Therefore it is recommended that cabinet members confirm the Direction so it can be brought into force on 29 July 2022.
+The Direction cannot be brought into force any earlier than this due to the need to give 12 months notice from the date of making the Direction in order for the Council to avoid compensation claims. - 9.
+If the Secretary of State does choose to use his power of intervention after the Direction is confirmed then we will not be able to bring it into force and a paper would have to be brought back to Sustainable Development panel and Cabinet once officers have reviewed whether there are any other options for proceeding (i.e. reviewing the geographical area).